zreptil/cloud-data/README.md

 ```

 All the application work is done in `xxx-signed-in`.
 In `xxx-signed-out` there is the html-code for a splash-screen that tells the user what he can do with this application.

+When the signin in google was successful then the element `xxx-signed-out` is hidden and he element `xxx-signed-in` is shown.
+Also the function `xxx-signed-in.signinDone` is called.
+There you can do all the work that has to be done, when the user has an authorized connection to the google webservices.